By Scott Lawson

 Except, in this case, the horse was a hang glider and the near fall was about 1,000 feet to his death.

-Gursky and his wife, Gail, were on vacation in Switzerland during October 2018.
-As a part of their vacations, they try to do one adventurous thing each time.
-Sometimes it’s a hot air balloon ride, other times it’s riding a zip line.
+Gursky and his wife, Gail, were on vacation in Switzerland in 2018.
+As a part of their vacations, the North Port couple tries to do one adventurous thing, like hot air balloons or ziplines.

 On Oct.
-13, it was their first attempt at hang gliding.
-Gail Gursky left with her pilot first and had an amazing time.
+13, they went hang gliding.
+Gail Gursky took off with her pilot and had an amazing time.

 Chris Gursky and his pilot left a few moments later — and it nearly cost Chris Gursky his life.

-His pilot had not properly attached Gursky to the glider — and not properly attached means not attached at all.
-Gursky, 54, held on as the glider went dozens and then hundreds and then more than 1,000 feet above the ground.
+His pilot did not attached Gursky to the glider — at all.
+Gursky, 54, held on as the glider went dozens, then hundreds and then more than 1,000 feet above the ground.

 The video of his struggle, which ends with him hitting the ground hard 134 seconds later, has nearly 10 million views online.